 Every vendor represents vaping

 There is no perfect way to avoid selling to minors, but there are good ones.
-The key is to make a serious effort by choosing a legitimate service, and accepting that as a cost of doing business.
+The key is to make a serious effort by choosing a legitimate service, and accepting that it is a necessary cost of doing business.

-As we move into the uncertain world of tobacco regulations, we’re put in an awkward position.
+As we begin to navigate the uncertain world of tobacco regulations, we’re put in an awkward position.
 No vapor business owner believes they’re selling “tobacco products,” but they have to proceed as though they believe it.
-Online vapor products sellers have to take this seriously, not just to protect themselves, but to protect all vendors — and all vapers too!
+Online vapor products sellers have to take this seriously, not just to protect themselves, but to protect the industry itself — and vapers.

 The FDA is on the hunt for online sellers that cut corners or ignore the law.
-Every vendor they catch selling to a minor adds to the pile of ammunition they’re building to impose even harsher and more restrictive regulations.
-You represent represent the whole industry — and all vapers too.
+Every vendor they catch selling to a minor adds to the pile of ammunition they’re assembling to impose even harsher and more restrictive regulations.
+As a responsible vaping vendor, you represent represent the whole industry — and all vapers too.
 Please don’t damage our already fragile reputation to save a few cents.